marcinguy/cyanogenmod-stagefright/README.md

 Used Termux (and installed GDB from there).
 Could use GDB directly on the mobile, no need to use gdbserver ....

-Started with g0 ... decided to disable ASLR from the beginning, unfortunately it didnt work out of the box ... problem ... think to me .... different ROP chain ....
+Started with g0 ... decided to disable ASLR from the beginning, unfortunately it didnt work out of the box ... problem ... think to me .... different ROP chain .... yea, I was missing gadgets.

-Solving problem by building the rop gadget into libc.so and recompiling.
+Solving problem by building the missing rop gadgets into libc.so and recompiling.

 Still does not work.